 - Stay outside the United States for over 364 days and you do not have approval

 - Give up your status by choice and fill out the correct forms

 - Commit a crime or violate immigration law and are ordered removed by an immigration judge

-If you want to apply for a green card, contact our experienced green card attorneys in Maitland and Orlando to schedule a free in-person consultation.
+If you want to apply for a green card, contact our experienced green card attorneys in Orlando or call (407) 512-9919 to schedule a free in-person consultation.